GaryCollins-Sec/Siem-Home-Lab/README.md

 # Siem Home Lab

 ## Objective
-This project involved building a controlled Security Operations Center (SOC) home lab environment.
-I deployed a Wazuh SIEM to monitor a "victim" Ubuntu machine and simulated real-world attack vectors using Kali Linux.
-The goal was to configure log ingestion, analyze security events, and tune detection rules to identify malicious activity.
+Built a home SIEM lab to evaluate host-based detection capabilities using Wazuh.
+The environment simulated real-world attacker activity from a Kali Linux system targeting an Ubuntu endpoint.
+The goal was to assess telemetry visibility, alert fidelity, and detection gaps rather than achieve perfect alerting.

 ### Skills Learned
 - Deployment & Enrollment: You learned how to deploy a complex SIEM (Wazuh) and enroll endpoints using agents.
 This demonstrates I can manage the "plumbing" of a security stack.